Split pack dispensing

 Drug Tariff listed lines:

-- Category C – pack size if more than one pack size is listed.
+- Category C and M – pack size if more than one pack size is listed.

 Non-Drug Tariff listed lines: